Medical marihuana is the biggest achievement of alternative medicine so far. It’s so good, that even science-oriented people are fighting for it.

 Everything is perfect

-Marihuana helps with some things, but it doesn’t mean it’s a suitable drug for medicine.
-A glass of vodka is a wonderful muscle relaxant, even better than marihuana.
+Marijuana helps with some things, but it doesn’t mean it’s a suitable drug for medicine.
+A glass of vodka is a wonderful muscle relaxant, even better than marijuana.
 Most people know there are better ways and for sure it’s not suitable to heal backache.
 The fact that something helps, doesn’t mean it’s not making it worse.

 The greater celandine was used in folk medicine since a long time.
 The healers knew it can be used only for short time, because the effects of long-term use are adverse.
 Nowadays “alternative medicine” is using this plant as well, yet they often keep quiet about adverse effects after a prolonged use – only sometimes they give general warning, hiding the real knowledge.